gotham29/htm-state/README.md

     --rate-hz 10
 ```

-Once those are working, you can tweak spike detector and HTM parameters via the CLI flags in each cript to explore different sensitivities and response speeds.
+Once those are working, you can tweak spike detector and HTM parameters via the CLI flags in each script to explore different sensitivities and response speeds.
-@@

 ---